Who is Dina Powell McCormick? Former Donald Trump advisor leaving Meta board in just eight months | Company Business News

 She also serves as president of global client services at investment company BDT & MSD Partners.

-Powell McCormick, who served as deputy national security adviser to U.S. President Donald Trump during his first term, may continue advising the social media giant, according to a source familiar with the matter.

-She is weighing a broad advisory role focused on investments and strategic counsel, the source said, adding that Meta does not plan to fill her board seat.

-Powell McCormick spent 16 years in senior leadership roles at Goldman Sachs, where she oversaw sustainability and inclusive growth initiatives and led the firm's impact investing business.
+As per a Reuters report, Powell McCormick has 16 years of experience in senior leadership roles at Goldman Sachs.
+She reportedly oversaw sustainability and inclusive growth initiatives, besides leading the company's impact investing business, it added.

-She has also served as a senior White House adviser and as assistant secretary of state for Condoleezza Rice under President George W. Bush.
+In terms of government involvement, Reuters noted that prior to Donald Trump, Powell McCormick also served as a senior White House adviser and as assistant secretary of state for Condoleezza Rice under President George W Bush.

-In April, Meta's board added Stripe's CEO Patrick Collison along with McCormick, as it aimed to increase the size of its board to 15 members.

-The company's board also includes Marc Andreessen, co-founder of venture capital firm Andreessen Horowitz, and Tony Xu, CEO of DoorDash.
+Meta Chief Executive Officer Mark Zuckerberg has made several changes to the company’s board over the past few years, including five new appointments within the last 12 months.
+In addition to enlisting Powell McCormick, Zuckerberg brought on Patrick Collison, who runs the financial technology company Stripe, and Ultimate Fighting Championship CEO Dana White, another Trump ally, the Bloomberg report added.

+As per the Reuters report, Meta was aiming to increase its board size to 15 members.
+At present, the board members include Marc Andreessen and Tony Xu.

 (With inputs from Bloomberg and Reuters)